 Obligation to make reasonable adjustments

-Adjustments are the things that education providers do that allow people with disabilities to take part in Education on the same basis as other students.
-For example providing interpreters or note takers for deaf students or providing extra time for exams.
+Adjustments are the things that education providers do that allow people with disabilities to participate in education on the same basis as other students.
+For example providing interpreters or note takers for deaf students, or providing extra time for exams.

-The education provider also has an obligation to make the adjustment in a reasonable amount of time.
+The education provider also has an obligation to make the adjustment within a reasonable amount of time.

 How do you work out whether an adjustment is reasonable?

 In deciding whether an adjustment is reasonable an education provider must look at the benefits and disadvantages of an adjustment.
 The following points need to be considered in deciding if an adjustment is reasonable or not.